pinto541/pinto541/README.md

 - 👋 Hi, I’m @pinto541
 - 👀 I’m interested in coding and also love to expolre differnt places.
-- 🌱 I’m currently learning c programming and flutter.
+- 🌱 I’m currently learning full stack web developemnt and generative AI.
 - 💞️ I’m looking to collaborate on projects related to front end development.
 - 📫 How to reach me-pinto.yadav.of@gmail.com .